Vivawest/vue-odata-openapi-converter/README.md

 For running the app inside a Docker container, you need to have Docker (and Docker-Compose) installed.

+If you use Docker-Compose you have to copy the `.env.example` to a `.env`-File and configure the ports as needed.

 ## Project Setup

 ```sh